csu-signal/TRACE/README.md

     }
 ```

-Example Python Code to read in Calibration Information can be found in the "azureOverlay" folder
+Example Python Code to read in Calibration Information can be found in the "azureOverlay" folder.

 Feel free to reach out to Hannah VanderHoeven with any questions (Hannah.VanderHoeven@colostate.edu)